SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Bang Noi Floating Market

 Would you like to buy some agricultural products?
-Then go over this another old floating market which once served as a trading port between the Thais and the Chinese merchants.
+Then go over this other old floating market which once served as a trading port between the Thais and the Chinese merchants.

 Don Manora Floating Market